Usearus/foli-2023/README.md

 ---CRITICAL---

-- Add template preview when clicked in template panel
+- Add template to sheets
 - Stop sheets reappearing after edit (try local storage for this)

 ---LOW PRIORITY---

+- Add a built out a sample job whenever a new user account is created.
 - Add template to prep for initial interview screening (questions to ask and info to get)
+- Prompt preferences questions on account creation.
   - Other templates can be for different types of interviews (portfolio, group, negotiation, etc.)
   - Add template for interview notes during / after interview.
-- Make add sheet a dropdown button to add a sheeet or a template (and put in comments one for contacts)
 - Add simple privacy policy page (who can I reference?).
 - Fix unique key prop issue with TemplateCard
 - Make job description persistant and automatic on job creation (will make future GPT links easier).
-- Set nav and top bar to fixed (view on mobile after)
-- When I open preferences, temp close profile (Or merge the two).
 - Add focus state to all sheets using React-Quill
 - When I click on profile remove active state on nav item
-- Add (25mi, 50mi, 100mi) miles dropdown to add to a location

 ## Post-MVP Features

-- When an account using Auth0 is created, add a record to Airtable profile base that has the members email address
+- Duplicate Job Function
 - Look into crunchbase for Company Logos: https://data.crunchbase.com/docs/crunchbase-basic-getting-started
-- Search feature
 - Add copy to clipboard to any content field on a sheet on hover.
 - Highlight Skills (Skills API)
+- Add (25mi, 50mi, 100mi) miles dropdown to add to a location
 - Ability to add contacts (May go over sheets)
   - Name, Role, Notes
 - Open/Close Sheets bar